 Freddie Mac publishes a monthly report showing the most recent short-term and long-term historical price trends in all markets across the U.S.

-According to the most recent Freddie Mac House Price Index (FMHPI) home prices in the Little Rock metropolitan area have increased by over 34.9% since 2016.
-Over the past 12 months homes prices have increased by 13.6% in Little Rock (as of October 2021), while prices have grown by 1.2% over the last month.
+According to the most recent Freddie Mac House Price Index (FMHPI) home prices in the Little Rock metropolitan area have increased by over 40.1% since 2017 on a seasonaly adjusted basis.
+Over the past 12 months homes prices have increased by 14.6% in Little Rock (as of April 2022), while prices have grown by 1.0% over the last month.

 Housing affordability is another metric investors can use to help forecast the current and future demand for rental real estate in Little Rock.
 The affordability index compares the percentage of annual income needed to purchase a median-priced home in a given market.